Sustainability Commitments

 Based on the five sustainability themes, SinoPac Holdings focused on three sustainability commitments and set action plans with short-term, medium-term, and long-term goals in response to the eight SDGs of the United Nations, as described below.

 Unequal opportunities and unbalance resource allocation remain unsolved issues in current society.
 The differences in socioeconomic background, gender, and race not only lead to a lack in income and resources, but also lead to a lack of equal opportunities in many aspects including education, employment, medical care, and political participation, and a lack of personal security for certain groups of people.
 In the long run, the inequalities will inevitably become potential issues for common prosperity and inclusive growth.
+Thus, in response to the SDGs of the United Nations and Taiwan, SinoPac Holdings is committed to reducing any form of inequality inside and outside the organization and spared no effort in protecting basic rights and interests, regardless of their gender, wealth, race, to ensure social justice.

 “The social and economic consequences of inequality are profound and far reaching: a growing sense of unfairness, precarity, perceived loss of identity and dignity, weakening social fabric, eroding trust in institutions, disenchantment with political processes, and an erosion of the social contract.
 The response by business and government must include a concerted effort to create new pathways to socioeconomic mobility, ensuring everyone has fair opportunities for success.”